 What should I tell my children about their risk of developing RA?

-When can I expect to feel improvement from the treatment?
+When can I expect to feel better?

-What side effects do these medications have?
+What side effects do these medicines have?

 Are there any alternative or complementary therapies that may help me?